 - Many of the mums that make up Jenny’s target audience pick their kids up from school at 3:30 pm.
 Therefore, when the tweet goes out, much of her target audience is probably either getting the kids settled at home or taking the kids to after-school activities.
 Those mums probably won’t check Twitter again until after dinner and by then Jenny’s tweet will be buried below hundreds of other tweets.

 - Jenny gets new Twitter followers every day.
-Even if every one of her existing followers saw the tweet, in a year’s time, hundreds of her followers would not have seen it unless they trawled through her tweet history.
-But not all of her existing followers will have seen the tweet and tweeting only once means those that missed it will never see it.
+Even if every one of her existing followers saw the tweet, in a year’s time, hundreds of her newer followers would not have seen it unless they trawled through her tweet history.
+But the reality is, not all of her existing followers will see the tweet, and tweeting only once means those that miss it will never see it.

 Something else that’s often overlooked is the value of repurposing content.
 You can almost certainly distribute content to a wider audience if you share multiple versions of it because even the members of a narrow target audience will prefer to consume content in different formats.
 As examples: